 Hector Escamilla Jr. is a 1977 summa cum laude BBA graduate of Southern Methodist University.
-He has been a Certified Public Accountant since 1980 and commercial real estate broker since 2005.
+He has been a Certified Public Accountant since 1980 and is a member of the American Society of Tax Problem Solvers.
+He has been a commercial real estate broker since 2005.

 He serves as part-time CFO or advisor for family offices and start-up and emerging growth companies.
-He also provides tax planning and compliance services for high net worth individuals, entrepreneurs and closely-held companies.
+He also provides tax planning/compliance, and tax representation/resolution services for high net worth individuals, entrepreneurs and closely-held companies.

-His expertise includes business planning, financial management, income/estate/gift tax planning and compliance, due diligence, and investment oversight, with experience in Latin America.
-He is fluent in Spanish.
+His expertise includes business planning, financial management, income/estate/gift tax planning and compliance, tax representation and resolution, due diligence, and investment oversight.
+He is fluent in Spanish, with experience in Latin America.

 Mr. Escamilla began his career in 1977 in the Dallas office of Price Waterhouse & Co., an international accounting firm.
 Audit clients included private oil and gas companies, the Dallas Independent School District and the Dallas Housing Authority.
 Tax clients included high net worth individuals and oil and gas partnerships.